 Dr Mohammad Shafiq

-Ever wondered why so many students from around the world choose the United Kingdom to study law?
-Well, the country has long been a global leader in legal education, attracting international students seeking a prestigious and rigorous law degree.
+Have you ever wondered why so many students worldwide choose to study law in the United Kingdom?
+The country has long been a global leader in legal education, attracting international students seeking prestigious and rigorous law degrees.

 The UK boasts a prestigious legal heritage dating back centuries.
 Its common law system forms the foundation of legal systems in over one-third of the world, making a UK law degree highly recognized and valuable internationally.